Bondi Beach

 Bondi Beach features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 50.0% of all households, including 15.5% couples with children, 27.9% couples without children, and 5.6% single parent families.
-Non-family households account for the remaining 50.0%, with lone person households at 36.1% and group households comprising 14.0%.
-The median household size is 2.0 people, smaller than the Greater Sydney average of 2.3.
+Family households account for 50.0% of all households, including 15.5% couples with children, 27.9% couples without children, and 5.6% single parent families.
+Non-family households make up the remaining 50.0%, with lone person households at 36.1% and group households comprising 14.0%.
+The median household size is 2.0 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households